-?Use Time Rift or your auto attacks for poke on the enemy solo laner when the wave is already cleared to active the passive from Warrior's Blessing.
+?Use Time Rift or your auto attacks for poke on the enemy solo laner when the wave is already cleared to activate the passive from Warrior's Blessing.

 Solo Full Build